What is a Feather Flag?

 After the kite festival in 1984 and with help from the rise of the internet in the early 1990s, feather flag production exploded!
 They have gone through many name renditions since then, including “custom banners,” “swooper flags,” and “yard signs.”
 But no matter what you call them, feather flags are here to stay and remain a proven way to generate attention and increase your retail sales.

-Use a Feather Flag to draw attention
+Use a Feather Flag

 A feather flag is a 5-15ft tall flag that is used to advertise a company and draw attention to an event or business.
 The purpose of feather flags is pretty obvious: GET ATTENTION.
 Like most everything in life, there are pros and cons to any and all marketing activities.